Hospital Finds Peace of Mind with Excelas’ Coding Verification Audits

 Friday, September 16, 2016

-Excelas is a big proponent of performing proactive internal audits of processes and procedures to ensure compliance with corporate or regulatory standards.
+Performing proactive internal audits of processes and procedures is an excellent way to ensure compliance with corporate or regulatory standards.
 But sometimes, it’s not until an external audit returns unexpected results that an inward examination begins.

-Such was the case when Excelas was approached by a hospital client to help them understand the results of two recently completed coding audits.
-The client was troubled by a substantial number of instances where external auditors found that codes for the facility’s hospitalists should be downcoded from an original level 3 to a level 1 due to documentation deficiencies.
+Such was the case with a hospital client that had undergone two coding audits.
+The hospital was troubled by a substantial number of instances where external auditors found that codes for the facility’s hospitalists should be downcoded from an original Level 3 to a Level 1 due to documentation deficiencies.

-These findings concerned our client on two fronts.
-First, E/M codes dictate the level of reimbursement the hospital receives from Medicare, Medicaid, or private insurers.
-Depending on the circumstances, a level 1 reimbursement may be only 1/3 the amount of a level 3 reimbursement.
-Having claims downcoded from level 3 to level 1 has a significant financial impact.
-Second, if poor documentation was the cause of the downcoding decision, this may be an indication of a more widespread problem that requires the facility’s attention.
-Because this can also pose a risk in areas other than E/M audits, it was critical for our client to determine what the issues were so that they could put measures in place to manage their risk exposure and achieve better outcomes in the future.
+These findings concerned the client on two fronts.
+First, evaluation and management (E/M) codes dictate the level of reimbursement the hospital receives from Medicare, Medicaid, or private insurers.
+Depending on the circumstances, a Level 1 reimbursement may be only one-third the amount of a Level 3 reimbursement.
+Therefore, having claims downcoded from Level 3 to Level 1 has a significant financial impact.

-Whether completed in response to an external audit or simply done as a proactive measure, a coding verification audit can also provide an evaluation of the facility’s coding and documentation practices compared to industry best practices.
+Whether completed in response to an external audit or simply done as a proactive measure, such an audit can also provide an evaluation of the facility’s coding and documentation practices compared to industry best practices.
 Such a comparison can reveal specific areas in which coding procedures or documentation can be improved to reduce the client’s risk as well as to support their code assignment.

-For example, a level 3 E/M code for a hospitalist must be supported by a level 3 hospital progress note (among other criteria), which must include 2 of the following 3 elements:
+For example, a Level 3 E/M code for a hospitalist must be supported by a Level 3 Hospital Progress Note (among other criteria), which must include two of the following three elements:

-- A detailed exam, which in turn must include at least 12 data points from a review of organ systems.
+- A detailed exam, which in turn must include at least 12 data points from a review of organ system.

-- High complexity medical decision-making, which in turn must include two of the following elements: four problem points; four data points; and/or high risk.
+- High complexity medical decision-making, which in turn must include two of the following elements: four problem points; four data points; and/or high level of risk.

-Need help evaluating your coding or documentation practices?
-Contact Excelas
+For help evaluating your coding or documentation practices, contact Excelas

-today to see how we can help you improve your outcomes!
+today.
+Learn how we can assist you improve your outcomes.